 What Are The Key Differences Between The Top-Down And The Bottom-Up Approaches?

-Based on the core preferences and values of each methodology, we can chalk out certain basic differences between the two.
-They are:
+Based on the core preferences and values of each methodology, we can chalk out certain basic differences between the two and they are:

 - While the top-down approach focuses on breaking down a big problem into smaller and understandable chunks, the bottom-up approach first focuses on solving the smaller problems at the fundamental level and then integrating them into a whole and complete solution.